abdurrahman4127/Mean-kMeans_ICCIT23/README.md

 ## Citation

-This study was accepted in 2023 at the 26th **International Conference on Computer and Information Technology (ICCIT)**, held from December 13 to 15 in Cox’s Bazar, Bangladesh.
+This study was accepted in 2023 at the 26th **International Conference on Computer and Information Technology (ICCIT)**.
 If you find our work useful, consider citing it as:

 ``` bash
 @INPROCEEDINGS{10441078,